richardschoen/howtostuff/installpostgresonibmi.md

 Database: ibmidemo
 ```

-If desired, change the port that Postgresql server listens on to something other than 5432
+If desired, change the port that Postgresql server listens on to something other than 5432.

 use nano editor, vim or other editor to edit ***/postgres/postgresql.conf*** file

 ```
 Change port number.
 Ex: port = 60432
 ```

 save postgresql.conf

 Stop and restart Postgres server

+Now refer to standard Postgresql documentation as needed.

 # Links

-Postgres Site
+Postgresql Site
 https://www.postgresql.org